fumeapp/dayjs/README.md

 })
 ```

-> By default we include the relativeTime and utc plugins
+> By default we include the relativeTime and utc plugins, and always impport updateLocale

-## More extending
+## External Plugins

-For example, is need to add an external plugin

 ```ts
 export default defineNuxtConfig({